 “I don’t know where else you could get that kind of personal care,” Amos said.
 “I didn’t get that kind of personal care in the military and I was a pretty senior guy … I feel like I got my life back again.”

-“These men are the cream of the crop,” he said.
+“These men are the cream of the crop,” one excutive said.
 “They could have gone anywhere in the world for treatment.
-Choosing Novant Health tells us how much they trust our health care system.
-They have committed their lives to the military.
-They not only have the wear and tear of training and being on the battlefield, but they’re always on the go.
-Their jobs aren’t 9-5.”
+Choosing Novant Health tells us how much they trust our health care system."

 Gen. Peter Pace